mosip/mosip-ref-impl/README.md

-# mosip-platform-ext-mt
+# mosip-ref-impl
-This open-source repository contains customized implementations of Country-specific modules developed for MOSIP.
+This repository contains components that can be customized by a country.
+For example, pre-registration-ui that builds on top of the Pre-Registration services can be customized by a country as per their needs.